nullTyype/IJR/README.md

 # From logic to Ruby Games

-Exercises from Guilherme Silveira's EBook "Introdução à Computação - Da Lógica aos jogos com Ruby".
+Exercises from Guilherme Silveira's ruby logic EBook;